Skip to content

 A family keeping cool at a campground by a river

-Preparation
+Planning and Preparation

 Choosing the Right Campsite

 Choosing the right campsite is your first line of defense against the summer heat.
 Look for areas with plenty of natural shade, such as under large trees or near rock formations that can provide shelter from the sun’s rays.
 Setting up camp near a body of water like a lake or river not only offers the chance to take a refreshing dip but also benefits from cooler breezes that come off the water.
-Another great tip is to camp at higher elevations, where temperatures are generally lower than in the valleys.

 Position your tent facing east so you can avoid the brunt of the afternoon sun.
-This small adjustment can make a significant difference in how cool your tent stays during the day.
+This small change can make a significant difference in how cool your tent stays during the day.
 Additionally, selecting a site with good airflow is crucial.
 We have a guide on picking the perfect tent.
 A gentle breeze can help keep your tent ventilated and prevent the air inside from becoming stale and hot.
-Lastly, consider the ground type.
-Sand or dirt absorbs less heat than rocks, making for a cooler sleeping surface.
-Removing the rainfly from your tent can improve ventilation dramatically, allowing heat to escape and cooler air to flow through.

 Gear Selection